PediatricOpenTargets/documentation/README.md

 ### Gene Expression

-TPMs (transcripts per million reads) were calculated using RSEM and plotted using R. Please see the [CAVATICA App](https://cavatica.sbgenomics.com/public/apps/cavatica/apps-publisher/kfdrc-rnaseq-workflow/6) for more details.
-Once in the Cavatica workflow page, please click on the "Read All" link to open up the full documentation. **TPMs from the Cancer Genome Atlas (TCGA) were pulled directly from that platform and were not recalculated.**
+TPMs (transcripts per million reads) were calculated using RSEM and plotted using R.
+Please see the [CAVATICA App](https://cavatica.sbgenomics.com/public/apps/cavatica/apps-publisher/kfdrc-rnaseq-workflow/6) for more details.
+Once in the Cavatica workflow page, please click on the "Read All" link to open up the full documentation.
+**TPMs from The Cancer Genome Atlas (TCGA) were pulled directly from that platform and were not recalculated.**

 #### OpenPedCan Gene Expression Boxplot